rafael/multigres/doc/mvp_project_plan.md

 ## Sharded query serving

-Sharded query serving has an exensive list of constructs to support.
+Sharded query serving has an extensive list of constructs to support.
 The MVP will support the following:

 * SELECT, INSERT, UPDATE and DELETE that can be executed within a shard.
 This should cover all multi-tenant use cases.
 * 2PC for transactions that span across shards.